allianz/ng-aquila/projects/ng-aquila/src/page-search/page-search.md

 The page search component implements a simple container with a button on the right side and custom content on the left.
 It is optimized for the usage of [NxInput](./documentation/input/overview) or [NxAutocomplete](./documentation/autocomplete/overview) as content.

 The layout of the component uses a single row for both content and button.
 As default, the page search uses **nxCol="12,12,12,2"** for the button and **nxCol="12,12,12,10"** for the content; it is, however, possible to implement custom column constraints.
-In the following examples the values "12,12,12,4" for `nxButtonLayout` and "12,12,12,8" for `nxContentLayout` are used.
+In the following examples the values "12,12,12,4" for `buttonLayout` and "12,12,12,8" for `contentLayout` are used.

 If you use more than one page-search or elements with `role="search"` per page, each one should have a unique aria-label.